 Salt Cell Cost

-Salt cells cost between $200 to $700, depending on the type of model; however, fortunately, the salt cells need to be replaced only once every few years.
+Salt cells cost between $200 to $700, depending on the type of model and the size of your pool.
+Fortunately, the salt cells will last quite a long time before they need to be replaced.
+But remember, you will save on maintenance costs.

 Choosing a Saltwater System for Your Pool

 If you’ve decided to convert your traditional chlorine pool to a salt water one, then here are a few factors to consider before selecting the system:

 Cost of Conversion